 Batch

-When several slices appear, you need to update the state with several actions at once.
-If you do it the normal way, then for each action, a component will be redrawn:
+In cases with several slices, you should update the state with several simultaneous actions.
+If you do it one by one, a component will be redrawn:

 // file: components/App.jsx